Meet Bill: Production

 The film was shot in St. Louis, Missouri from June 11 - July 20, 2006; the school scenes of the film were shot at Mary Institute and St. Louis Country Day School (MICDS) and additional scenes were filmed at Washington University in St. Louis.
 Scenes were also shot at: the Oberweis Dairy in Oakville, Missouri, in Dick's Sporting Goods store at West County Mall, in Des Peres, Missouri, at the Saint Louis Galleria in Richmond Heights, Missouri, and an exterior scene at Molly Brown's Fireworks in Pacific, Missouri.
 KPLR-TV, a St. Louis television station, is the station that Chip Johnson works for, and movie co-anchor Rick Edlund was an anchor on the station in real life.
 Filming for several scenes took place at St. Albans Country Club in St. Albans, Missouri.
 Additionally, some scenes were shot at Bellerive Country Club in Town and Country, Missouri.
 Although shot in the St. Louis area, the setting of the movie is Minnesota, as indicated by the license plates of vehicles, and a "Twin Cities Realty" for-sale sign.

 Re-shoots and additional scenes were shot in Los Angeles, California, after major production had finished.

+Lindsay Lohan was originally cast in the role of Lucy before being replaced by Alba.